 Welcome and thank you for visiting.

 Word painting is the art of putting descriptive words to paper in a way that creates a pictorial story.
-I have enjoyed word painting for some time, but never thought that any of my stories would actually be seen by others, yet God had a different plan...
+I have enjoyed word painting for some time, but never thought that any of my stories would actually be seen by others.
+God had a different plan...

 Hello, my name is Kathy Goodhew.
 I am a wife, a mother and a grandmother as well as a writer of stories.
 My husband and I reside in the state of Washington where dodging rain could very well be considered a sport.
-Searching for great book bargains is a hobby of mine, most likely due to being an avid reader since childhood.
-Ever since the debut of my first book, my stories have included a dream or two of mine.
-One example is the opening scene in The Hidden Ones "Awakened."
+Searching for great book bargains is a hobby of mine, because I have been an avid reader since childhood.
+Ever since the debut of my first book, my stories quite often include one of my dreams.
+Take for instance the opening scene in The Hidden Ones "Awakened."
 I also have an interest in local legends of north western Washington and have mentioned several in my fantasy series (Bigfoot sightings and the Fish Maiden tale).
 My published work includes:

 A Vision Beyond Abuse was my debut book.
 It began as a personal journal as a way to come to terms with the not-so-dead skeletons in the corners of my mind.
 Bringing memories to the fore-front was akin to being in the midst of battle again, but I survived and came out on the other side feeling like a heavy load had been lifted off of me.
 Soon after A Vision Beyond Abuse was released, I was pleased to learn that I had won "Women Who Win" 2011 book award in the self-help category.